Student Research Projects

 For her senior project, Elisabeth worked on the calibration, editing,

-and mapping of archival radio interferometry data from the Australia Telescope Compact
+and mapping of archival radio interferometry data from the

 Array.
 These data were taken of a young, energetic pulsar (PSR

-J1301-6305) that was first discovered in the Parkes Multibeam
+J1301-6305) that was first discovered in the Parkes

-discovered TeV gamma-ray source, HESS J1303-631 (Aharonian et
+newly discovered TeV gamma-ray source, HESS J1303-631

-written up in a journal article (Crawford &
+was written up in a journal article

 Tiffany 2007).